ZekaiWang04/cs285_proj/README.md

 Be careful of dt

-Jaxify everything and then we can ditch ptu and torch.
+##Now testing, but beware baselines might need pytorch to run!## Jaxify everything and then we can ditch ptu and torch.

 Examine why on the notebook training is lightning speed while on the script it takes so long ("solution": use jupyter notebooks to do experiments!!!)

+mpc_steps versus mpc_time

 ### Experiments

 1. Dyamic learning with ODE